-- 1. CONTRACTOR shall submit a monthly Expenditure Report to County.
-This Report will be on a form acceptable to, or provided by, County and will report actual HHAP eligible costs CONTRACTOR has incurred for CONTRACTOR's Site as described in the Services Paragraph II.A.2.c. of this Attachment A. - 2.
-Upon the full exhaustion of the Funds or fourteen (14) calendar days after the expiration of the Contract, whichever comes first, CONTRACTOR shall a Final Report to County.
-This Final report will be on a form acceptable to, or provided by, County and will report HHAP eligible costs CONTRACTOR actually incurred on the capital improvement projects, as set forth in Paragraph II.A.2.c. of this Attachment A, at the CONTRACTOR's site. - C. ADDITIONAL REPORTS CONTRACTOR shall submit additional reports as reasonably required by County concerning CONTRACTOR's activities as they affect the duties and purposes contained in the Contract.
-County will provide CONTRACTOR with at least thirty
+- 2. Upon the full exhaustion of the HHAP Funds or fourteen (14) calendar days after the expiration of the Contract, whichever comes first, Contractor shall a Final Report to County.
+This Final report will be on a form acceptable to, or provided by, County and will report HHAP eligible costs Contractor actually incurred on the capital improvement projects, as set forth in Paragraph II.A.2c. of this Attachment A, at Contractor's Site. - C. ADDITIONAL REPORTS.
+Contractor shall submit additional reports as reasonably required by County concerning Contractor's activities as they affect the duties and purposes contained in the Contract.
+County will provide Contractor with at least thirty (30) calendar days' notice if such additional reports are required and shall explain any procedures for reporting the required information. - D. Contractor and Administrator may mutually agree, in writing to modify the Reports Paragraph of this Attachment A to the Contract.